-Preparing for your K53 driving license test is no easy feat..
-There are so many rules, regulations and road signs to memorize before you even get behind the wheel for the first time.
+Preparing for your K53 driving license test is no easy feat.
+There are so many rules, regulations and road signs to memorise before you even get behind the wheel for the first time.

 It is important to remember – when you feel like you will never master hill starts or parallel parking – that practice makes perfect.
 If you are willing to put in the time and focused attention, you will reap the rewards when your test day comes.